ropensci/nasapower/cran-comments.md

 * This is a new release.

+* Omits the redundant part "from R" in the Title.

+* Puts package names, software names and API names in single quotes (e.g.
+  'nasapower') in Title and Description.

+* Replaces \dontrun{} with \donttest{} in @examples

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.